 - provides practices and perspectives drawn from systems science, Deep Ecology, and many spiritual traditions that elicit our existential connectivity with the web of life through space and time.

-- reframes our pain for the world as evidence of our mutual belonging in a relational universe, and hence our power to take action on behalf of life.
+- reframes our pain for the world as evidence of our mutual belonging in a relational universe, empowering us to take action on behalf of life.

 - awakens stamina and buoyancy to live with full awareness of both the Great Turning and the Great Unraveling, historically and in present time, and to embrace the uncertainty.